Libbu/ci-capstone-project/README.md

 - Currently users can upload image files of any size, this could slow the website down in future and compression or cropping of user-uploaded images should be implemented to solve this.

 - Currently users are unable to add alt-text to images that they upload.
 This presents an accessibility problem and should be remedied to ensure the website reflecting an inclusive community is truly inclusive in it's own design.

+- The loading performance on mobile leaves much to be desired.
+This is likely due to image size and future site versions will be deployed with smaller image resolution.

 # Technologies